 Since 2005, Maureen has dedicated much of her life to philanthropy.
 After first helping build her namesake public school “Escuela Marina Orth” as a young Peace Corps volunteer in Medellin, Colombia, she returned to Colombia in 2005 to found two non-profit foundations: Marina Orth Foundation, a 501c3, in the United States and Fundacion Marina Orth in Colombia.
 In 2015, Colombian President Juan Manuel Santos awarded Maureen the Order of San Carlos, Colombia’s highest civilian honor for outstanding service to the country.
 In that year, Refugees International also awarded her the McCall-Pierpaoli Humanitarian of the Year Award.

-Today the Marina Orth Foundation, a 501c3, in the United States and the Fundacion Marina Orth in Colombia.
-Today the Foundation serves eight schools, and each primary school student has his or her own laptop through the One Laptop Per Child program.
-The schools place an emphasis on technology, with intensive programs in English language and leadership.
-They have been lauded internationally for their sustainable model, as examples of public-private partnership, and as proof of how far poor communities can advance with targeted assistance.
-In addition, the foundation partners with Microsoft and local institutions on, SparkTIC, a program that teaches information technology by offering various free courses for young people.
-In September, 2015, Colombian President Juan Manuel Santos awarded Maureen the Order of San Carlos, Colombia’s highest civilian honor for outstanding service to the country.
+Today the Marina Orth Foundation serves 21 schools, and each primary school student has his or her own laptop through the One Laptop Per Child program.
+The program emphasizes STEM, technology, English and leadership.
+Coding is taught at the third grade level and everyone starts learning robotics at kindergarten.
+International volunteers also help to teach English and organize extra-curricular activities.
+These schools have been lauded internationally for their sustainable model, as examples of public-private partnership, and as proof of how far poor communities can advance with targeted assistance.
+In addition, the foundation partnering with Microsoft and local institutions has created SparkTIC, an innovative program that teaches hard core drop outs, ages 14 – 25, called “Ninis” — neither work or study — information technology by offering various free courses a chance to learn computer skills for a pathway to a better life.